What Is Wedding Insurance & Wedding Insurance FAQs

 Wedding insurance does not provide coverage if either the bride or groom changes their mind and does not want to proceed with the wedding.

-It is important to keep all receipts and contracts in the case you must file a claim.
+It is important to keep all receipts and contracts in case you need to file a claim.